Geely's Li Shufu is betting billions on global push

 “A new stage of global scientific revolution and industrial transformation is already upon us,” he wrote in a speech in December posted on his personal website.
 “Artificial intelligence, new energy sources and inter-connectivity are right in front of us.”

-The investment could also affect Daimler’s existing joint venture in China with BAIC Motor Corp.
+The investment could also affect Daimler’s existing joint venture in China with BAIC Motor Corp (1958.HK).
 On Monday AB Volvo said it would drop a board member because Li’s stake in Daimler created competition concerns.

 Li also now plays an active political role in China and is a regular delegate to the Chinese People’s Political Consultative Conference, a largely ceremonial political advisory body.